tmartin-m/datafun-04-notebooks/02-project-initialization/04-git-add-commit-push.md

 ## Before Starting

-Ensure your project repository is open in VS Code, and you have made changes (e.g. created the .gitignore and requirements.txt files).
+Ensure your project folder is open in VS Code, and you have made changes (e.g. created the .gitignore and requirements.txt files).

 ## Task 1.
 Git add-commit-push